Inside the Vehicle Cab

 The details below cover the regulations concerning items within the vehicle cab.
 However, due to the importance of seat belts from a safety standpoint, this subject is dealt with separately and can be found within this section entitled Seat Belts.

 Information relates to Inside the vehicle cab, including information on the fitment, maintenance and exemptions (where applicable).

 - Audible Warning Instruments

 Regulation 34 Road Vehicles (Construction and Use) Regulations 1986 concerns the fitting of windscreens and wipers.

-- an agricultural motor vehicle 1st used on or after 1/6/86 driven at not more than 20 m.p.h.,
+- An agricultural motor vehicle first used on or after 1 June 1986 driven at not more than 20 mph

-- a vehicle providing a local service (bus on a regular scheduled service route)
+- A vehicle providing a local service e.g. a bus on a regularly scheduled service route

 Regulation 34(6) Road Vehicles (Construction and Use) Regulations 1986 states that every wiper and washer required to be fitted shall, whilst the vehicle is being used on a road, be maintained in efficient working order and be properly adjusted.

 Mascots Regulation 53 Road Vehicles (Construction and Use) Regulations 1986 states that no mascot, emblem or other ornamental objects shall be carried by a motor vehicle in any position where it is likely to strike any person with whom the vehicle may collide unless the mascot is not liable to cause injury to such a person by reason of any projection thereon except: